ASTM :Autonomous Smart Traffic Management System Using Artificial Intelligence CNN and LSTM: Conclusion

 The Smart Traffic Management System also predicts the number of vehicles over the next 12 hours using a Recurrent Neural Network Long Short-Term Memory (RNN-LSTM).
 The model predicts vehicle numbers with an MSE of 4.521 and an RMSE of 2.232, accurately predicting traffic trends for the next 12 hours.

 Finally, the Smart Traffic Management System is evaluated using the CARLA simulator.
-The results show that the Traffic Management Congestion Flow Rate with the Smart Traffic Management System (21 vehicles per minute) is 50
+The results show that the Traffic Management Congestion Flow Rate with the Smart Traffic Management System (21 vehicles per minute) is 50\% higher than without it (around 15 vehicles per minute), and the Traffic Management Vehicle Pass Delay is 70\% less with the system (5 seconds per vehicle compared to around 12 seconds).
+These findings highlight the effectiveness of the Smart Traffic Management System using AI in reducing traffic congestion and vehicle delay.